srstevenson/vim-picker/README.md

 selector such as [`pick`][pick] or [`selecta`][selecta].
 It has advantages over plugins with a similar purpose such as [ctrlp.vim] and [Command-T]:

-* It uses Neovim's built-in terminal emulator so the fuzzy selector does not block the UI.
+* It uses [Neovim's built-in terminal emulator][nvim-terminal] so the fuzzy selector does not block the UI.
 Whilst selecting a file to edit, you can move to another buffer, edit that buffer, and then return to the fuzzy selector to continue where you left off.
 * It adheres to the Unix philosophy, and does not reimplement existing tools.
   File listing is achieved using the best tool for the job: `git` in Git directories and `ag` elsewhere, falling back to `find` if `ag` is not found.